Welcoming Customers with Disability

 - Don’t patronise or talk down to a person with disability, or assume that they won’t understand you.

-- If a person is blind or has a vision impairment, consider describing the layout of the area to them, especially any obstacles like stairs or furniture.
+- If a person is blind or has low vision, consider describing the layout of the area to them, especially any obstacles like stairs or furniture.

 - Don’t distract a guide dog or assistance animal by patting it or giving it food.